limpyd/redis-limpyd/doc/fields.rst

     ['FOO', 'BAR']

 hdel
-""""
+''''

 hdel_ is called directly on an instance, and expects a list of field names to delete.

-The result will be, as in Redis_, the number of field really deleted (non-filled ones won't be counted).
+The result will be, as in Redis_, the number of field really deleted (ie fields without any stored value won't be taken into account).

 .. code:: python